-Access Legal Advocacy & Protection Order Support
+Access Protection Order Support & Legal Advocacy

-Access Civil Legal Services
+Access Family Law Services

 What To Do When We Are Unable To Accept New Intakes

-In the event that we are unable to accept new intakes, please contact Northwest Justice Project by calling 1-888-201-1014 on weekdays between 9:15 am – 12:15 pm or applying for their legal assistance online aquí.
+In the event that we are unable to accept new family law intakes, please contact Northwest Justice Project by calling 1-888-201-1014 on weekdays between 9:15 am – 12:15 pm or applying for their legal assistance online aquí.
 If you are currently working with a YWCA advocate, you may request that they provide a direct referral to Northwest Justice Project for you.

 What Is Domestic Violence?

-At YWCA Spokane, we focus on supporting survivors of inimate partner domestic violence and their children.
+At YWCA Spokane, we focus on supporting survivors of intimate partner domestic violence and their children.
 We know that domestic violence can mean different things to different people.
 At YWCA Spokane, we view intimate partner domestic violence as any situation where one partner in an intimate relationship tries to maintain power and control over the other person.
 We view the survivor as the person who the controlling behavior is aimed at.
 Our services are for people who are directly impacted by intimate partner domestic violence and their children.

 A menudo, es difícil identificar varias formas de abuso, particularmente cuando son indirectas o no tan obvias como la violencia física y / o sexual.
 Rueda de control y potencia YWCA El diagrama es una herramienta particularmente útil para comprender el patrón general de comportamientos abusivos y violentos que se utilizan para establecer y mantener el control sobre una pareja.

 - Creating a fear that physical harm, bodily injury, or assault will happen